 of work.
 If you miss an in-class test or midterm, you will need to connect with your instructor directly and refer

-to your course outline for their attendance policies as soon as you can.
+to your course outline for their attendance policies and academic concession (see below) policies.
 LFS Student Services advisors rarely get

-involved in cases of short-term absence, but if you need further assistance, please visit our office.
+involved in academic concession cases related to a short-term absence, but if you need further assistance, please visit our office.

 Long-term absences from class